kyaaqba/magma/docs/AZURE_DEPLOYMENT.md

 At this point, we should be ready to run the pipeline.
 Open the pipeline in Azure DevOps and click the **Run pipeline** button.

 From the parameters blade, we can define some values to be used during execution of the pipeline.
 Ensure that everything is correct and that the appropriate stages are selected in the ***Stages to run*** area.

 ---

+*Note: Checking the `Enable system diagnostics` may cause some tasks in the pipeline to appear to fail.*

+---

+---